codacy/codacy-checkstyle/src/main/resources/docs/description/RegexpSingleline.md

-A check for detecting single lines that match a supplied regular expression.
-Works with any file type.
+Checks that a specified pattern matches a single line in any file type.

 Rationale: This check can be used to prototype checks and to find common bad practice such as calling `ex.printStacktrace()`,